|Height:||45-80 cm (1.5-2.6 ft)|

-Mary Sue Ittner received seeds from a seed exchange from this selection and even though she has found it challenging to grow this species in her relatively cool summers decided to see what the seedlings might look like.
+Mary Sue Ittner received seeds from a seed exchange from 'Sunset in Oz' and even though she has found it challenging to grow this species in her relatively cool summers decided to see what the seedlings might look like.
 Seed was started February 22 and seedlings started emerging on April 15.
 The first flowers appeared in September.
 There were 5 different flowers each lasting one day.
 In October there were two more blooms, possibly repeats from some of the other bulbs.
 The next year there was only one flower one day, but this one was totally different and it happened to flower on her husband's birthday.
 The last photo shows a couple of bulbs in the third year.

 Photos 1-2 taken by Rob Hamilton show a yellow form (selfing) and a tangerine (selfing) from a batch of seedlings.
 Photo 3 shows a pink/red form photographed by Jim McKenney in his garden on August 10, 2005.
 The flower began to open between 6:30AM and 7AM and began to close at around 4PM.
 Photo 4 was taken by Paul Tyerman and photo 5 by Bob Rutemoeller.
 Photo 6 was taken by Dennis Kramb in Cincinnati, Ohio of a plant from Brent & Becky's Bulb Company.

 The photos below is of a nice form grown from seeds by Nhu Nguyen.
 Because of the cool summers in the Bay Area, it took 3 years for this one to bloom from seeds.